livereload/livereload-plugins/SLIM.lrplugin/lib/tilt/TEMPLATES.md

 ### Usage

-__NOTE:__ It's suggested that your program `require 'rdoc/markup'` and `require 'rdoc/markup/to_html'` at load time when using this template engine in a threaded environment.
+__NOTE:__ It's suggested that your program `require 'rdoc'`, `require 'rdoc/markup'`, and `require 'rdoc/markup/to_html'` at load time when using this template engine in a threaded environment.

 ### See also